astronomer/astro-sdk/python-sdk/docs/astro/sql/operators/load_file.rst

 Loading data from Azure Blob storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Users can also load data from an FTP:
+Users can also load data from an Azure Blob storage:

 .. literalinclude:: ../../../../example_dags/example_load_file.py
    :language: python